 Fantasy Golf at FanDuel

 It may surprise you to learn that as of the writing of this article, FanDuel doesn’t yet support fantasy golf.
 The reason likely has to do with language in the UIGEA that puts fantasy golf in a gray area.
-Nevertheless, we’re discussing FanDuel because the company has plans for fantasy golf for the 2016 PGA Tour, which begins in October.
+Nevertheless, we’re discussing FanDuel because the company added fantasy golf for the 2016 PGA Tour.
 A sticking point with FanDuel when it comes to fantasy golf is the concept of accumulated stats.
 What this means for players like you is that FanDuel will likely emphasize weekly and multi-event leagues rather than daily leagues that DraftKings does.

 Fundamentals of Fantasy Golf